downthecrop/DeckSecureBoot/README.md

 You can also point the resigner at other similar ISOs to make them bootable under these keys.

-> **Heads-up:** `resigner.sh` rewrites the El Torito image in-place based on its original offset.
-On rare ISOs that pack data right after the EFI blob, this can corrupt the file.
-If that happens, pad the ISO with a little dummy data (e.g., `truncate -s +1M your.iso`) and rerun the resigner so the EFI image has breathing room.
+> **Heads-up:** `resigner.sh` rewrites the hidden EFI boot image inside the ISO at its original byte offset.
+On rare ISOs that pack data immediately after that blob, the rewrite can corrupt the file.
+If it happens, pad the ISO with a little dummy data (e.g., `truncate -s +1M your.iso`) and rerun the resigner so the EFI image has breathing room.

 ---